 Give your electric grill a longer life

 Electric grills - including outdoor & indoor, portable and tabletop - provide years of reliable service.
-Like any appliance, an electric grill needs a certain amount of care and maintenance to ensure smooth operation and clean cooking.
+Like any appliance, it needs a certain amount of care and maintenance to ensure smooth operation and clean cooking.

 Normal cleaning is important

 Outdoor electric grills don't require nearly as much maintenance as a gas or charcoal.
 Gas and charcoal leave accumulating soot and food byproducts that must be removed.
-An outdoor electric grill needs only periodic cleaning.
+This model needs only periodic cleaning.

 Here are some tips to keep in mind when cleaning a George Foreman: